 Formulate hypotheses and test them

-This is slightly different from setting a regular set of KPIs.
+This is slightly different from setting a regular set of digital transformation goals or KPIs.
 Instead of just measuring how much a solution has influenced your organisation, you also define the desired numbers in advance – the minimum that you want to achieve in order to consider your digital transformation successful.

-- make observations and formulate a hypothesis,
+make observations and formulate a hypothesis,

-- define the indicators of success to be evaluated as the project progresses,
+define the indicators of success to be evaluated as the project progresses,

-- run your project and evaluate the results.
+run your project and evaluate the results.

 Actually, it’s just the opposite.
 Taking things one step at a time pays off – it allows you to make necessary adjustments to small parts of your project, adjust the course, and avoid costly large-scale changes.

 Market responsiveness: evaluating Digital Transformation through customer feedback and market trends

 You cannot be stuck in the past and successfully transform your organisation, especially in isolation from the external environment, which is constantly changing.

 One of the most important aspects of digital transformation is keeping up with market changes.
 To thrive, one must be agile enough to respond to a constantly shifting external environment.
 The success of digital transformation and technological projects depends on how quickly they can adapt to these changes in the market.